 If you are not eligible for Academy go to Roadsport – Upgraded Academy Car

 Roadsport is the next step for our Academy drivers.
-Therefore, anyone new coming into the Championship must have done less than 5 races (we check with the MSA).
+Therefore, anyone new coming into the Championship must have done less than 5 races (we check with Motorsport UK).
 Drivers that wish to enter Roadsport must speak to the Senior Coordinator as it is at their discretion due to the Championship only being for invited novices.
 You are not allowed to have team support in this Championship.
 It is mandatory to use Caterham Support this is to keep a fair, level playing field while keeping the cost down.

 If you are not eligible for Academy go to 270R – Upgraded Academy Car